Anyone who has a collection of books knows the pain of bent covers, ripped pages or broken jackets.

 - 2 What Should You Be Careful Of?

-- 3 What Do You Need?
+- 3 What Materials Do You Need To Pack Books?

 - 4 14 Steps to book packing success